Heatblur-Simulations/f-4e-manual/src/systems/nav_com/vor_ils.md

 selects the number to the left of the decimal point on the frequency indicator, whereas the inner knob selects numbers to the right.

+### VOR/MKR Test Pushbutton

+After an ILS frequency has been selected on the frequency indicator, pressing the VOR/MKR Test pushbutton causes the marker beacon lights to illuminate.
+If a VOR Frequency is selected, a valid VOR Signal is present, a course of 315° selected on the HSI course selector and the HSI mode is in VOR/ILS a test can be initiated.
+Pressing the test pushbutton causes the course deviation indicator on the HSI to move to center (with a maximum allowable error of +- 4°) ,the "to-from" indicator on the HSI to indicate TO, the marker beacon lights to come on and the bearing pointers on both the HSI and BDHI to swing to 315°.

 ### NAV VOL Knob and MB VOL Knob

 The NAV VOL knob both activates the VOL/ILS system, as well as controls the